Have a question about STIP?

-If you are a passionate, self-motivated student or recent graduate, looking to take the first step towards a professional career and gain some work experience while learning new things and challenging yourself to move into uncharted territories, you already fulfill half the criteria to join STIP.
+If you are a passionate, self-motivated student or recent graduate, looking to take the first step towards a professional career and are committed to self development, you already fulfill half the criteria to join STIP.
 Also, ask yourself:

 Have you completed at least one year of your Bachelor's degree?

 Can you commit to the full tenure and timings of STIP?

 Do you have a reliable internet connection and a laptop to work from home, and conveyance to attend meetings and events (Islamabad or Karachi) twice a week?

 Are you prepared to face all challenges thrown at you head on?

 If the answer to all of the above is yes, you are eligible.

 What is the duration and timing for STIP?

 The duration and timings of the program depend on the session you join.